 In addition to the processing time each suspicious request took, we saw growth in the number of requests to the microservice handling our user session tokens.
 Likewise, we noticed a very high load of requests during those same peak hours.

-Our metrics product is built on top of open source grafana.
+Our metrics product is based on Prometheus.
 In our backend infrastructure dashboards, we found consistent spikes in transaction commit size written into our distributed database (Galera).
 Those spikes correlated with the same peak times above between Monday and Thursday.
 Apparently, this might look pretty valid because these are our customers’ rush hours, but we’ll see later why it made us suspicious.

 Additionally, we also faced significant replication latency in our database cluster during the same period: